ngengecharity/All-America-challenge/README.md

 ## Accessing node/instance in private network via SSH

-Once terraform is done provisioning the above infrastrucure it will output two paramters:
+A ssh keypair will be created at the root directory of this project and once terraform is done provisioning the above infrastrucure it will output two paramters:
-- The first is the ssh connection string to access the jumpbox from the internet as shown in **public\_connection\_string** from Outputs above.
+- SSH connection string to access the jumpbox from the internet as shown in **public\_connection\_string** from Outputs above.
 - SSH connection string to access the node (Instance in private subnet) from jumbox within the VPC as shown in **private\_connection\_string** from Outputs Section above

-Since the node instance is in a private subnet with a private IP not accessible from the internet you must ssh into the jumpbox first before  connecting to the latter
+Since the node instance is in a private subnet with a private IP not accessible from the internet you must first SSH into the jumpbox via port 22 using the ssh keypair in the project's home directory  connecting to the node instance via ssh on port 22.

 Note that during provisioning the private ssh key is copied to the jumpbox precisely in the ec2-user home directory.
 From this location you can access the node instance using the ssh private connection string from Terraform's Outputs.
 Once in the node instance located in the private subnet and with the help of the NAT Gateway